tekumara/notes/github-cli.md

 ✓ Synced the "main" branch from tekumara/spark to local repository
 ```

-> could not compute title or body defaults: failed to run git: fatal: ambiguous argument 'upstream/... ': unknown revision or path not in the working tree.
+#### could not compute title or body defaults: failed to run git: fatal: ambiguous argument 'upstream/... ': unknown revision or path not in the working tree

 Fetch the remote first: